Argentine football legend Diego Maradona dies aged 60 | DW | 25.11.2020

 Football icon Diego Maradona has died.
 Considered one of the greatest players ever, Maradona was known for far more than his infamous 'Hand of God' incident.
 The 60-year-old had recently struggled with health issues.

-Argentine football legend Diego Maradona has died at the age of 60, his lawyer announced Wednesday.
+Argentine football legend Diego Armando Maradona has died at the age of 60, his lawyer announced Wednesday.

 Maradona was widely considered one of the greatest players of all time, particularly for his skill with the ball at his feet.